WallyS02/The-Plug/README.md

 # The Plug
 ## Disclaimer!
 System created for educational purposes only.
-Drug service store based on Beta Reputation System.
+Drug dealing service store based on Beta Reputation System.
 ## Run Locally
 ### Run with Docker
 ### Run backend